vuepress-theme-hope/vuepress-theme-hope-v1/docs/comment/src/config/waline.md

 - Type: `number | [number, number]`
 - Default: `0`
-- Required: `false`

 Comment word s limit.
-When a single number is filled in, it 's the maximum number of comment words.
+When a single number is filled in, it ’s the maximum number of comment words.
 No limit when set to `0`.

 ## pageSize

 - Type: `number`
 - Default: `10`
-- Required: No

 number of comments per page.